tullytim/pinecone-cli/README.md

 % export PINECONE_API_KEY=1234-4567-abc
 ```

+# Install
+For now please just use the python file directly.
+The wheel is built and will be distributed in a day or so.

 The pattern for using the tool is to invoke 'pinecli' and then use a command.
 The list of commands appears with --help

 ```console